 )

-These functions accepts a few different formats for the dataset.
+These functions accept a few different formats for the dataset.

 1. A dictionary mapping column names to lists of values (as shown above).